BrownCSCI1230/lab01_setup/README.md

 You can learn more about `std::array` over [here](https://en.cppreference.com/w/cpp/container/array).

 `std::vector` is a dynamic size array, unlike `std::array`, it allows us to insert or remove elements anytime.
 It has almost all capabilities of `std::array`, however, we'd prefer `std::array` over `std::vector` whenever possible because using `std::vector` triggers dynamic memory allocation (which we'll talk about later), and thus it has a performance penalty compared to `std::array`.
-Below shows you the basic usage of `std::vector`
+Below shows you the basics of `std::vector`

 ```cpp
 #include <vector> // import std::vector